apigee/apigee-go-gen/README.md

                 -output ./out/bundles/petstore
     ```

-## Template Rendering Tool
+## Template Rendering Tools

-This toolkit includes a tool that let you create API Proxy bundles based on popular formats like
+This toolkit includes tools that let you create API Proxy bundles based on popular formats like
 OpenAPI, GraphQL, gRPC, and more.
 Think of them as blueprints for your API Proxies.

 * `render-template` - Renders a [Go-style](https://pkg.go.dev/text/template) template
+* `render-bundle` - Combines `render-template` and `yaml2bundle` into one

 **Why use templates?**